autism-101/hugo-website/content/english/newly-diagnosed.md

     icon: "fab fa-twitter"
     content: "One of the hangouts for Autistics is Twitter.
 We often have live Twitter Spaces where we can talk to each other and offer support on a wide range of topics.
     <br><br>
-    Here is a popular Twitter List with a lot of autistic people:
+    Here is our Twitter List of Autistic and Neurodivergent people:

    * <a href='https://mobile.twitter.com/i/lists/1510396142621757445'>Autism-101 List of Autistics</a>